Freaky Flow

-Freaky Flow with MC Flipside at a rave in Springfield Massachusetts taken in 2004.
+Freaky Flow with MC Flipside at a rave in Springfield, Massachusetts, in 2004.

-Freaky Flow is the stage name of Stephen Grey, an American drum and bass hip hop DJ.
+Stephen Grey (born 1977), known by the stage-name Freaky Flow, is an American drum and bass and hip hop DJ.

-Biography

-Life
+Early life

-Freaky Flow was born in 1977 as Stephen Grey in Philadelphia, Pennsylvania.
-In 1979 with his parents, he relocated to Toronto, Ontario, Canada.
-While attending high school, he began to DJ as a hobby.
-Eventually it developed into a career while earning a Bachelor of Arts Degree at the University of Toronto.
-In 2009, he moved to Los Angeles, California.
+Grey was born in Philadelphia, Pennsylvania, in 1977.
+In 1979, his family relocated to Toronto, Canada.
+While attending high school, he began to DJ as a hobby, which eventually developed into a career while he was studying for a Bachelor of Arts degree at the University of Toronto.
+In 2009, he moved to Los Angeles.
 He has dual citizenship in the United States and Canada.

 Career

-In 1993, Freaky Flow first began DJing mainly at house parties and small events.
-He started his career in Toronto, Ontario, Canada.

-In 1995, Freaky Flow was "introduced" at the very first Liquid Adrenaline event in Toronto, Ontario, Canada.

-In 1995, Freaky Flow released his first DJ mix tape, entitled Music To Make You Freak – Volume 1.
-In the years that followed, Freaky Flow released seven additional mixes, in audio cassette form, prior to releasing his first CD in 1999.
+Grey began DJing at house parties and small events in Toronto in 1993.
+In 1995, he played at the first Liquid Adrenaline event in Toronto, and also released his first DJ mix tape, entitled Music To Make You Freak – Volume 1.
+He subsequently released seven further mixes on audio cassette, before releasing his first CD in 1999.

-In 1997, Freaky Flow launched Placebo Recordings (a subsidiary of Stickman Records) with MC Flipside, and The Stickmen.
+In 1997, Grey launched Placebo Recordings (a subsidiary of Stickman Records), with MC Flipside and The Stickmen.
 The label produced three vinyl records.

-In 1999, Freaky Flow released his first DJ mix CD, entitled Obscene Underground – Volume 1: Freaky Flow (often referred to as "Tits", due to the album artwork, which bears this word on the front of it), which has sold over 20,000 units in Canada (and was not widely released outside of Canada).
+In 1999, Grey released his first DJ mix CD, Obscene Underground – Volume 1: Freaky Flow, which sold over 20,000 units in Canada, but was not widely released elsewhere.

-In 2001, Freaky Flow was signed to Moonshine Music.
-That same year, he released his first mix CD outside of Canada, entitled World Domination.

-In 2002, Freaky Flow released another album on Moonshine Music, entitled Keep It Live, his first ever commercially released live recording.
-The album is hosted by MC Flipside, and was recorded at an event in Toronto, Ontario, Canada.

-In 2003, Freaky Flow released the album The Envy, on New York label, Topaz Records.

-In 2004, Freaky Flow independently released another mix CD, entitled Flashback, featuring only songs that he had written, co-written, or remixed since the start of his career.
+In 2001, Grey signed to Moonshine Music.
+In the same year, he released his first mix CD outside of Canada, entitled World Domination.
+In 2002, he released another album on Moonshine Music, entitled Keep It Live, his first commercially released live recording.
+The album is hosted by MC Flipside, and was recorded at an event in Toronto.
+In 2003, Grey released the album The Envy, on New York label Topaz Records.
+In 2004, Grey independently released another mix CD, Flashback, featuring exclusively songs that he had written, co-written, or remixed since the start of his career.

-In 2006, Freaky Flow launched a new record label, Freaky Flow Recordings.
-That same year, the label released the debut album of the Canadian electronic music group, The Heavy Petters (often billed as Freaky Flow Presents: The Heavy Petters).
-The album was entitled Smell The Glove.
-Freaky Flow served as Executive Producer.
+In 2006, Grey launched a new record label, Freaky Flow Recordings.
+Later that year, the label released the debut album by the Canadian electronic music group, The Heavy Petters (sometimes billed as Freaky Flow Presents: The Heavy Petters).
+The album, executive produced by Grey, was entitled Smell The Glove.